jskvrna/MonoSOWA/README.md

         └── velodyne/
     ```

-2. Replace human ground-truth training samples with pseudo-labels, but keep the validation set.
-Also, prepare the labels for training:
+2. Use replace human ground-truth training samples with pseudo-label ones, but keep the validation one.
+Also prepare the labels for training.
     ```sh
     cd pseudo_label_generator/
     python label_replacer.py MonoDETR/data/KITTI path_to_pseudo_labels
     python label_preparation.py MonoDETR/data/KITTI
     ```

-**Model Training**
+**Model training**

-To train the model, use:
+To train the model, use the following command:
 ```sh
 python train.py --config configs/monodetr.yaml
 ```